Skip to main content

 Express beforehand

 Express enough milk before drinking so that your babysitter can feed your baby.
-Express milk beforehand if you plan to drink more than 1 or 2 standard drinks.
-Your baby can have expressed milk if they need a feed while you have alcohol in your system.
+Your baby can also have expressed milk while you have alcohol in your system.

 Have extra milk ready if needed

 You may need to talk to your public health nurse (PHN), GP practice nurse or midwife about formula milk.
-They can give you advice on how to correctly prepare, handle and store formula milk if needed.
+They can give you advice on how to prepare, handle and store formula milk in the correct way.

-When out, limit the amount of alcohol you drink by drinking water in between drinks.
+When you are out, limit the amount of alcohol you drink by drinking water in between drinks.

 Express your milk to relieve any breast fullness or engorgement.
-This breast milk will contain alcohol so there is no need to save it.
+Do not store this breast milk.